MaxHalford/prince/README.md

 ## Example

 Prince uses [pandas](http://pandas.pydata.org/) to manipulate dataframe, as such it expects an initial dataframe to work with.
-In the following example, a *Principal Component Analysis* (PCA) is applied to the iris dataset.
-Under the hood Prince decomposes the dataframe into two eigenvector matrices and one eigenvalue array thanks to a *Singular Value Decomposition* (SVD).
-The eigenvectors can then be used to project the initial dataset on to lower dimensions.
+In the following example, a [*Principal Component Analysis* (PCA)](https://www.wikiwand.com/en/Principal_component_analysis) is applied to the iris dataset.
+Under the hood Prince decomposes the dataframe into two eigenvector matrices and one eigenvalue array thanks to a [*Singular Value Decomposition* (SVD)](https://www.wikiwand.com/en/Singular_value_decomposition).
+The eigenvectors can then be used to project the initial dataset onto lower dimensions.

 ```python
 import matplotlib.pyplot as plt